Gestational Diabetes Mellitus - Diabetes During Pregnancy

 Diagnosis of Gestational Diabetes

-Screening Tests
+I. Screening Tests for GDM

-The American College of Obstetricians and Gynecologists (ACOG) recommends that all pregnant women should be screened for GDM between 24 and 28 weeks of pregnancy.
+The American College of Obstetricians and Gynecologists (ACOG) recommends that all pregnant women be screened for GDM between 24 and 28 weeks of pregnancy.
 However, if a woman has a higher risk of GDM, she may be screened earlier in pregnancy.

-A.) Glucose Challenge Test (GCT)
+A. Glucose Challenge Test (GCT)

 The GCT involves drinking a sugary drink containing 50 grams of glucose.
 One hour later, the woman's blood sugar level is tested.
 If the blood sugar level is higher than a certain cutoff value (usually 130-140 mg/dL or 7.2-7.8 mmol/L), the woman is considered to have "failed" the GCT and will be referred for further testing.

-Diagnostic Test/Criteria
+II.
+Diagnostic Test/Criteria for GDM

 The diagnostic criteria for gestational diabetes mellitus (GDM) may vary slightly depending on the guidelines followed by different healthcare providers and medical organizations.
-However, the most commonly used diagnostic criteria are as follows:

-A.) One-step approach
+A. One-step approach (WHO/IADPSG Criteria)

 A 75-gram oral glucose tolerance test (OGTT) is performed at 24-28 weeks of gestation in women who have not previously been diagnosed with diabetes.